 The Warren truss is the most common type of open web truss, which are easy to make but have poor performance under concentrated loads.

 Pratt trusses have an N-shaped configuration with diagonals sloping backward.

 The vertical members in this truss system carry the compressive loads, while the diagonal members carry the tensile loads.

 Lastly, there are Howe truss systems, which are the opposites of Prat truss systems.

 It has a reversed N shape configuration where its vertical members carry the tensile forces, and its diagonal members carry the compressive forces.

 Choosing the right type of beam for your project depends on many factors, including the size of the room, applied loads, and budget.

 Floor plan, loading values, joist availability, and, most important economy, all factor into making the final floor joist selection.

-Open web trusses offer the greatest strength, feasibility, and flexibility in design.
+In contrast to engineered I joists,open web trusses offer greater strength, feasibility, and flexibility in design.

 Longer spans are made using floor trusses than with other joists.